Menu

 Eligibility

-• The awardee must be available to present at the annual conference February 23-26, 2025 in Philadelphia, PA to receive the award and present the lecture.
+• The awardee must be available to present at the annual US HUPO conference in St. Louis, Missouri, February 21-25, 2026.

 This award is